qperez/json-patch-extension/README.md

 ## Hopefully soon...

 Fonctionnalities to compress and expand json-ld objects directly into the GUI of json-patcher.
+(DONE ! :D )

 ## Librairies used